-The master's degree in elementary education prepares individuals to become instructional leaders who are current in their knowledge and versatile in their skills.
-They are prepared to be able to work successfully in school environments characterized by multi-ethnic populations and diverse student needs.
+The M.Ed. with a major in Elementary Education prepares individuals to become instructional leaders who are current in their knowledge and versatile in their skills.
+They are prepared to work successfully in school environments characterized by multi-ethnic populations and diverse student needs.
 TCU graduates are highly skilled, versatile, and in great demand for private and public school positions as well as trainers and curriculum coordinators in business and industry.

-Major (24 semester hours) EDUC 50003 Diversity in American Education EDUC 60313 Educational Assessment EDUC 70953 Research in Education EDUC 50253 Technology Applications in Education EDEL 50503 Communication Competencies of Linguistically and Culturally Diverse Children EDSP 60233 Understanding Children & Youth at Risk EDEL 60043 Seminar in Elementary School Science EDEL 60063 Seminar in Elementary School Math
+Major (24 semester hours) EDUC 50003 Diversity in American Education EDUC 60313 Educational Assessment EDUC 70953 Research in Education EDUC 50253 Technology Applications in Education EDEL 50503 Communication Competencies of Linguistically and Culturally Diverse Children\ EDSP 60233 Understanding Exceptional Children and Youth At-Risk EDEL 60043 Seminar in Elementary School Science EDEL 60063 Seminar in Elementary School Math

-Minor (6-9 hours) from the following, selected in consultation with the student's advisor: EDRE 60053 Advanced Study of Literacy Instruction EDRE 60153 Seminar in Promoting Literacy in Subject Area EDEL 60673 Seminar in Elementary School Social Studies EDEC 60133 Play & Creativity EDEC 50143 Early Childhood Curriculum EDEC 50123 Educational Programs for Young Children EDEC 60223 The Young Child ENGL 50243 Teaching Writing EDUC 60823 Program Evaluation EDAD 60113 Administrators and Teachers EDAD 60143 Administrative Life
+Minor (6-9 hours)\\ from the following, selected in consultation with the student's advisor: EDRE 60053 Advanced Study of Literacy Instruction EDRE 60153 Seminar in Promting Literacy in Subject Area EDEL 60073 Seminar in Elementary School Social Studies EDEC 60133 Play & Creativity EDEC 50143 Early Childhood Curriculum EDEC 50123 Educational Programs for Young Children EDEC 60223 The Young Child ENGL 50243 Teaching Writing EDUC 60823 Program Evaluation EDAD 60113 Administrators and Teachers EDAD 60143 Administrative Life

-Thesis or Thesis(3-6 semester hours) If the student already holds ESL endorsement, they may substitute an elective for this class.
-If the student chooses the thesis option, then only 6 hours chosen in minor.
+Thesis or Thesis(3-6 semester hours) \If the student already holds ESL endorsement, they may substitute an elective for this class. \\If the student chooses the thesis option, then only 6 hours chosen in minor.